The-Kinstintin/Marketing-Analysis-CAC-LTV-ROI/README.md

 # Marketing-Analysis-CAC-LTV-ROI
 Hi!
-Nice to see you here.
-Here is one of the projects I made during my education in Yandex
+Good to see you here.
+Here's one of the projects I did during my Yandex courses.

 In this project we analyse LTV, CAC and ROI
-The data sets contain info about visits, orders and marketing costs Observation period from May until Nov 2019
+The data sets contain info about visits, orders and marketing costs.
+Observation period from May until Nov 2019

 Let's see what we can find =3